burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```

 Next, a notation exists to capture all non-static vars by value or reference and specify something for other variables.
 Example:
-* Capturing all not-static vars by reference,
+* Capturing all non-static vars by reference,
 * Capture by value Param2

 ```cpp
 [&,Param2](int arg1){}
 ```

-The important thing, the capture default (`=` or `&`) if used, should always come first in the Lambda introducer.
+The important thing is that the capture default (`=` or `&`), if used, should always come first in the Lambda introducer.
 [4, p.752].
-To capture specific variables by the value you should use *only the name of the variable without `=` prefix*.
+To capture specific variables by the value, you should use *only the name of the variable without the `=` prefix*.
 Maybe it is a bit confusing, but it's a language rule.

 > The clause `[=myVar]` is invalid.